lubkoKuzenko/trainee-test-task/README.md

 ### Tasks

-This page should have list of available tasks and ability to add new tasks.
+This page should have list of available tasks and ability to add new.

 Each task should have `name`, `progress`.
+In default state only this fields should be visible on view.

 Clicking on each task should show `+` and `-` buttons that is changing progress in this task.
 Also `edit` and `delete` buttons with ability to edit and delete in accordance.